NataliaVelasquez18/School_District_Analysis./README.md

 ![prior_to_removal.png](Resources/prior_to_removal.png)

-After removing from our analysis the ninth graders at Thomas High School, we can notice a slight change of -0.1% in the overall passing, -0.2% in the passing math, and -0.3% passing reading percentages.
+After removing from our analysis the ninth graders at Thomas High School, we can notice a slight decrease of 0.1% in the overall passing, 0.2% in the passing math, and 0.3% passing reading percentages.

 ![after_removal.png](Resources/after_removal.png)